Kerr County commissioners to discuss wage adjustments, salary increases for elected county officials

 However, on Monday, the meeting went into recess due to a change in how the commissioners wished to approach the wage adjustment.

-Property tax rates were just one of the topics discussed at the meeting on Monday, which happened to fall one month after the devastating Hill Country floods.
+Property tax rates were just one of the topics discussed at the meeting on Monday, which happened to mark one month since the devastating Hill Country floods.

 Click here for coverage of that meeting.